coleifer/peewee/docs/peewee/api.rst

        ``psycopg2.extensions`` module or ``psycopg.IsolationLevel`` enum (psycopg3).
        Also accepts string which is converted to the matching constant.
    :type isolation_level: int, str
-   :param bool prefer_psycopg3: If both psycopg2 and psycopg3 are installed,
+   :param bool prefer_psycopg3: Set to ``False`` to prefer psycopg2 when
-       instruct Peewee to prefer psycopg3.
+       both drivers are installed.
 See :ref:`psycopg2-vs-psycopg3`.

    Example: